Antoine-Alexandre/DecodeTech/content/post/Am I the only one scared by the massive use of text-generating tools like OpenAIs GPT3.md

 -	music generation -> you give the system a series of songs produced by an artist and it generates a new "similar" song,
 -	[and many more](https://industrywired.com/top-10-applications-of-generative-ai-models-in-creative-work/).

-Today, AI models are far more capable than we -non-specialised engineers- usually think.
+Today, AI models are far more capable than we usually think.
 They are still [not 100% reliable](https://mashable.com/article/chatgpt-amazing-wrong) and remain, most of the time, not very accessible to the general public, but the trend is changing: AI generative systems are going mainstream, and we are just beginning to see the effect this will have on societies.

 ### Threat to democracy, trust…